hejianxian/vue-drag-and-drop-list/README.md

 Vue.use(vueDragAndDropList);
 ```

-or include as an inline script, like example.
+or include as an inline script.

 ## Directives